 APs that have NSEP priority access activated advertise this capability in Beacon and Probe Response frames.
 Non-AP STAs that intend to use NSEP priority access query APs that advertise NSEP priority access to gain additional details prior to association.
 During association, APs verify the authority of non-AP STAs to use NSEP priority access.
 This could be accomplished using a subscription service provider’s authorization infrastructure via an SSPN interface.
 The AP might store the results of this authorization process locally to enable subsequent verification.
 AP might also use this information to confirm authority during (re)association.

-AP MLDs that have NSEP priority access activated advertise this capability and authorize Non-AP MLDs or EHT non-AP STAs to use NSEP priority access.
-AP MLDs authorize non-AP MLDs or EHT non-AP STAs to use NSEP priority access based on locally available information or through a service provider's authorization infrastructure via an SSPN interface.
+AP MLDs that have NSEP priority access activated advertise this capability in Beacon and Probe Response frames AP MLDs authorize non-AP MLDs or EHT non-AP STAs to use NSEP priority access based on locally available information or through a service provider's authorization infrastructure via an SSPN interface.
 The AP MLD might cache authorization information locally to enable subsequent verification and use it to confirm authority during (re)association. [#1110, #2264, #1721]

 NSEP priority access operates in an on-demand fashion.
 The STA invokes NSEP priority access when instructed to do so by an authorized user or a managed service provider who detects the need for priority.